It may be tricky to install correctly the SVN plugin and connectors in Eclipse. This is an installation proposal, other options may be chosen.

 Eclipse should always be used with a SVN plugin installed, even if the SVN commands are passed from another SVN client (Tortoise under Windows, SmartSVN or the terminal).
 Otherwise, the refactoring actions (rename, move files) would not be stored and would be forgotten when comitting (commit can be done from every SVN client), resulting in an incomfortable result (renamed or moved files considered missing and re downloaded from the server…).

-1. Install Eclipse (download the last version for Java developers)
+1. Install Eclipse (download the last version for Java developers, Neon is a working release with Subversive available (see below))

 If the Subversive Connector Discovery is not proposed